 The Best Self-Monitored Alarm Systems for 2019By - 01/04/2019

 Why You Should Trust Us

 I’ve been in the technology business since 2003.
 I’ve been a technology reviewer since 2013 specializing in home security and smart home technology.
-I’ve tested multiple self-monitored systems including eTiger, Scout, iSmartAlarm, SimpliSafe, SmartThings v1, SmartThings v2, Piper, Armorax, SkyLink, Oplink, and dozens of security cameras.
-I’ve also attended multiple Consumer Electronic shows in Las Vegas as well as other trade shows where I’ve had hands-on experience with self-monitored systems such as MyFox, Insteon, and more.
+I’ve tested multiple self-monitored systems including abode, eTiger, Scout, iSmartAlarm, SimpliSafe, SmartThings (v1, v2, and v3), Piper, Armorax, SkyLink, Oplink, GetSafe, Ring Alarm, Nest Secure, and dozens of security cameras.
+I’ve also attended multiple Consumer Electronic Shows in Las Vegas as well as other trade shows where I’ve had hands-on experience with self-monitored systems such as Honeywell Smart Home Security, Angee, MyFox, Insteon, Oomi, and more.

 What To Look For in a Self-Monitored Security System